gaurav1780/comp125_s2_2018/_collections/_06-lists/03-built-in-lists-in-java.md

 ArrayList<Integer> list = new ArrayList<Integer>();
 ```

-This creates a list that can hold integer values (as Integer objects).
+This creates a list that can holds integer values (as `Integer` objects) in an internal array `elementData`.

 You can similarly create a `LinkedList` object as,

 ```java
 LinkedList<Double> grades = new LinkedList<Double>();
 ```

+We will look at storage when we talk about custom-built linked lists.

 ### Adding items at the end